TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 If the entity provider module is successfully installed and configured, you will see entries in the Backstage backend application logs.

-On startup, the entity provider logs on initialisation:
+On startup, the entity provider logs initialisation success:

 ```
 2024-04-08T09:08:44.125Z catalog info Tyk entity provider initialized for development Dashboard
 ```

-On data import, the entity provider logs on success:
+On data import, the entity provider logs the quantity of entities imported:

 ```
 2024-04-08T09:08:45.315Z catalog info Importing 44 Tyk entities from development Dashboard entityProvider=tyk-entity-provider-development